Motion made, and Question proposed, That this House do now adjourn.—(Amanda Milling.)

 We have seen £161 million slashed from our local council budget alone, we will see £1 million taken out of our local public health funding by 2020, and we know that the Government have cut £22 million from the capital’s youth services, which makes it almost impossible to scale up the things that work.
 We need much more action, but action can only happen if it is resourced.
 This is a scandal and we need to protect these children, who are vulnerable and are leaving Enfield with every orifice stuffed with class A drugs to sell in areas such as my hon.
 Friend’s constituency.
 We know that these people are applying the same county lines model in their home area.
 They are not just leaving London boroughs to do this; they are doing it in London boroughs and outside.
 That accounts for this rapid growth.
 Please, Minister, we need more resources to deal with this.

 First, let me congratulate the hon.
-Member for Barrow and Furness (John Woodcock), a near neighbour, as I do not live that far from his constituency.
-He raises an important issue.
+Member for Barrow and Furness (John Woodcock), a near neighbour, as I do not live that far from his constituency, on raising an important issue.
 Not only has the right hon.
 Member for Enfield North (Joan Ryan) held a previous debate on it, but I spoke in the good and important Westminster Hall debate held by the hon.
 Member for West Ham (Lyn Brown).
 What strikes me about county lines is that sometimes the debate goes from the ground up—from the vulnerability of the young people up—and sometimes it is about the organised criminals at the top coming down.
 That is the challenge we face with county lines.

 County lines gang activity and the associated violence, drug dealing and exploitation has a devastating impact on young people, vulnerable adults and local communities.
 That includes the impact on the hon.
 Gentleman’s constituency.
 As has been reported, last week brought the sentencing of two south London men, drill rapper Daniel Olaloko and Peter Adebayo, who ran a county line from London all the way to Barrow—that is 300 miles.
 Other areas in Cumbria are also affected: Connor Halliwell and Kieran Howe were sentenced in September for county lines drug dealing in Kendal; and there is an ongoing trial of a 16-year-old London schoolboy for dealing in Carlisle.

-The plus side of those convictions is that some of those people were the leaders of the organised crime groups in London, and it was not just low-level individuals who were taken out.
+The plus side of those convictions is that some of those people were the leaders of organised crime groups in London, and it was not just low-level individuals who were taken out.
 One reason we have seen a shift of London organised crime groups to Barrow—the hon.
 Gentleman will be interested in this—is the work that was done regionally, through the organised crime unit, to take out some of the Merseyside gangs that were blighting north Lancashire and Barrow.
 The gap left by their displacement has been filled with London organised crime groups.
 With the technology that they use, they can be quick to exploit gaps and vulnerably.